 If there's one thing all gearheads love, it's finding new uses for internal combustion engines.
 Some of these are practical, others are...

 Electric Motor Science Projects

-Electric Motor Science Projects.
 Science projects with electric motors can range from building a motor to devising ways to use it.
-The...
+The keys to a successful...

 Toy Car Experiments

-Toy Car Experiments.
 Toy cars aren't just fun to play with.
-They're perfect vehicles for a wide variety of science experiments, which...
+They're perfect vehicles for a wide variety of science experiments, which can tell you...